SoumyadeepDebnath/Chat_with_Files/README.md

 If so set your archflags during pip install. eg: _ARCHFLAGS="-arch x86_64" pip3 install -r requirements.txt_

 # Disclaimer
-This is a test project to validate the feasibility of a fully secure solution for question answering using LLMs and Vector embeddings.
-It is not production ready, and it is not meant to be used in production.
-The models selection is not optimized for performance, but for privacy; but it is possible to use different models and vectorstores to improve performance.
+This is a PoC/MVP project to validate the feasibility of a fully secure, free & no-internet solution for question-answering using LLMs and Vector embeddings.
+As of now we are not recommending this as production ready.
+Till now models selection is not highly optimized for performance, but for security and cost.
+And here we have possibility to use different models and vectorstores to improve performance.